roric32/TomatoFlow/README.md

 TomatoFlow is a tool to help you work in this manner.
 When you click on "Work", the progress bar will begin to fill.
-Once the bar is full, it will automatically switch to a short break unless your score is 4 or more, at which point it will give you a long break (Party!).
+Once the bar is full, it will automatically switch to a short break unless you've hit a user-specified number of cycles, at which point it will give you a long break (Party!).

 The times can be changed from the Settings->Options menu at the top of the application.